 Several processes on the "PG natives" side carry pgrac-specific adjustments (see §8.2) — they do not retain entirely stock behavior.
 Every process on the "pgrac new" side is wholly new, appended to the BackendType enum beyond the PG-native values, without disturbing any existing ABI.

-Steady-state process count estimate: 4 LMS workers + 1 LMD + 1 LCK + 1 LMON + 1 Interconnect Listener + 1 Heartbeat + 1 Undo Cleaner + 1 TT GC + 1 DIAG + 1 Cluster Stats + 1 Sinval Broadcaster = 14 mandatory pgrac processes; plus approximately 10 PG-native processes, for a total of roughly 24 processes / node (primary, steady state).
+Steady-state process count estimate: 4 LMS workers + 1 LMD + 1 LCK + 1 LMON + 1 CSSD + 1 qvotec + 1 Interconnect Listener + 1 Undo Cleaner + 1 TT GC + 1 DIAG + 1 Cluster Stats + 1 Sinval Broadcaster = 15 mandatory pgrac processes; plus approximately 10 PG-native processes, for a total of roughly 25–26 processes / node (primary, steady state).
+Recovery Coordinator / Recovery Worker / MRP are not counted in steady state.

 All PG-native processes are retained; several carry targeted extensions.
 The extension principle: if additional logic can be embedded in an existing process, no new process is created (BOC embedded in walwriter is the canonical example).
 Extensions take effect only in cluster mode — the single-instance code path is unchanged.